skip to Main Content

 Planning Rotating Lessons

 Since introducing Rotating Lessons I’ve needed to make big changes in the way I plan lessons.
-With individual teaching time reduced from 30 to 20 minutes, I have to be laser focused with each student.
+With individual teaching time reduced from 30 to 20 minutes, I have to be laser focussed with each student.
 Fortunately many of the activities we did in the old-style lessons (like composing, theory games, musical apps, theory worksheets) can happen during lab time, so the one-on-one teaching time with each student hasn’t been impacted that much.

 Planning Individual Lesson Time